benc/accounting/README.md

 # Accounting sample app

+Playground app, to learn new stuff.

-Playground app using Angular 2.0 and Typescript.
+Client app is written using Angular 2.0 and Typescript.
+Server is written using Play and Scala.

 ## Server